- Brightwork Research & Analysis uses a comprehensive TCO method.

 SaaS Software Delivery and Scalability

-SaaS software delivery has proven to be the most scalable and lowest cost approach to managing both hardware and software.
-Therefore, not only are software vendors in the best position to perform sizing, but under the SaaS and multi-tenant model, the vendor gets to spread its hardware over a large number of customers, meaning the hardware is more efficiently utilized.
-For instance, when Arena Solutions or Birst are asked to host a new customer, they are able to spread their hardware over many customers.
-Software and hardware update decisions will become invisible to the purchasing company, and it will be the job of the SaaS software vendor to simply maintain the performance outlined in the service level agreement with their customer.
+SaaS software delivery has proven to be the most scalable and lowest cost approach to managing hardware and software.
+Therefore, software vendors are in the best position to perform sizing.
+Still, under the SaaS and multi-tenant model, the vendor gets to spread its hardware over many customers, meaning the hardware is more efficiently utilized.
+For instance, when Arena Solutions or Birst are asked to host a new customer, they can spread their hardware over many customers.
+Software and hardware update decisions will become invisible to the purchasing company.
+It will be the SaaS software vendor’s job to simply maintain the performance outlined in the service level agreement with their customer.

 Component #3: Implementation Costs